charlie-vf/genshin-recipes-blog-api/README.md

 - Install psycopg2 with the command 'pip3 install dj_database_url==0.5.0 psycopg2' to allow you to connect to your external database on ElephantSQL
 - Install gunicorn with command 'pip3 install gunicorn django-cors-headers'
-- In env.py, add 'import os' and add:
+- In env.py (create if haven't already), add 'import os' and add:
     - os.environ['CLOUDINARY_URL'] = ['your cloudinary URL']
     - os.environ.setdefault('SECRET_KEY', 'your secret key')
         - you can create a new secret key in the terminal using the command 'python -c "import secrets; print(secrets.token_urlsafe())"'